-Description - Control measures - Notification and health situation - Diagnostic manual - CRL - Links - Press releases
+Description - Control measures - Notification and health situation - EURL

-This means it is a transmissible disease that has the potential for very serious and rapid spread, irrespective of national borders, is of serious socio-economic or public health consequence and is of major importance in the international trade of animals and animal products.
+It is a listed disease according to the World Organisation for Animal Health (OIE).
+This means it is a transmissible disease that has the potential for very serious and rapid spread, irrespective of national borders, that is of serious socio-economic or public health consequence and that is of major importance in the international trade of animals and animal products.

-For more details, click on the OIE technical card on African swine fever.
+For more details, click on the OIE technical card on African horse sickness.

-African swine fever is a notifiable disease, according to Council Directive 82/894/EEC EEC of 21 December 1982 on the notification of animal diseases within the Community.
+African horse sickness is a notifiable disease, according to Council Directive 82/894/EEC of 21 December 1982 on the notification of animal diseases within the Community.

 Click on ADNS for a description of the notification system and the latest health situation table.